 By 1879, the Odd Fellows’ Olive Branch Lodge counted 125 members, according to the History of York County, and officers were Edwin S. Goodwin, Charles H. Hubbard, Eugine Goodwin, E. R. McIntire, R. L. Goodwin, Thomas Bentley, J. S. Ford, and Charles E. Dodge.
 Rev. W. S. Vail was their chaplain.
 In 1872, founder John B. Nealley, now 62, and his brother, Eben Nealley, had joined several other men and formed a branch, the Agamenticus Encampment No. 15, meeting across Main Street.
 By 1879 this group had 38 members.

 In photographs at the turn of the century, such as the one at right, we see a Nason family member still selling granite and marble at the Odd Fellows Block.

-The Olive Branch Lodge of the Odd Fellows owned the building and met in the historic second and third floor halls to this day until 2011.
+The Olive Branch Lodge of the Odd Fellows owned the building and met in the historic second and third floor halls until 2011.

 The building now contains Isidore on the Rocks Tavern.